Suraiyaaurthi07/KMC/README.md

 A machine learning project that applies K-Means Clustering to perform image color quantization — reducing the number of distinct colors in an image while preserving its visual structure.

-📌 What is Color Quantization?
+## 📌 What is Color Quantization?

 Color quantization is the process of reducing the number of colors used in an image.
-Instead of storing thousands of unique RGB values, the image is represented using only K representative colors (cluster centroids).
+Instead of storing thousands of unique RGB values, the image is represented using only **K representative colors** (cluster centroids).
 This is useful for:

-1.Image compression
+- Image compression
-2.Reducing memory usage
+- Reducing memory usage
-3.Artistic stylization of images
+- Artistic stylization of images
-4.Palette-based rendering
+- Palette-based rendering

 🧠 Algorithm Overview